nghiahhnguyen/nghiahhnguyen.github.io/_pages/about.md

 ## Education
 **University of Pennsylvania - Philadelphia, PA, US**
-- PhD, Computer and Information Science (2023-present), Advisor: [Prof René Vidal](http://www.vision.jhu.edu/rvidal.html).
+- PhD, Computer and Information Science (2023-present), Advisor: [René Vidal](http://www.vision.jhu.edu/rvidal.html).

 **University of Science, Vietnam National University - Ho Chi Minh City, Vietnam**
-  - BS, Computer Science (2017-2021), Advisor: [Assoc.
-Prof. Minh-Triet Tran](https://www.fit.hcmus.edu.vn/~tmtriet/).
+  - BS, Computer Science (2017-2021), Advisor: [Minh-Triet Tran](https://www.fit.hcmus.edu.vn/~tmtriet/).
   - [Advanced Program in Computer Science](https://www.ctdb.hcmus.edu.vn/en/academic-programs/advanced-program-in-computer-science/), one of the ten innovative programs created in a national project to renovate university education by the Vietnamese Ministry of Education.
   - I graduated summa cum laude within the *top 5/92* of my cohort with a CGPA of 3.97/4.0.
   - The university is among the *top 2* undergraduate institutes in Vietnam in Computer Science.